Russia and the Iran–Israel proxy conflict: Russian technical, military, and diplomatic aid to Iran

-Currently, there are concerns that Israel will attack Iran pre-emptively because the nuclear program of Iran could be used eventually to produce nuclear weapons.
-Russia provides technical assistance to Iran's nuclear program, supplies it with weapons, and gives it diplomatic support at the United Nations.
+In the early 21st century, concerns arose that Israel would attack Iran pre-emptively because the nuclear program of Iran could eventually be used to produce nuclear weapons.
+Russia provided technical assistance to Iran's nuclear program, supplied it with weapons, and gave it diplomatic support at the United Nations.

 In January 2007, Israeli officials voiced "extreme concern" over Russia's sale of advanced anti-aircraft missiles to Iran.
 They warned: "We hope they understand that this is a threat that could come back to them as well."

 Before Prime Minister Ehud Olmert's trip to Russia, Israel's Cabinet voted to recognize Russia's claim to Sergei's Courtyard in central Jerusalem.
 Russia laid claim to the site, named for the son of a Russian czar, on behalf of the Russian Orthodox Church.
 In an overture before the trip, Israel's Cabinet voted to recognize Russia's claim to property in Jerusalem.
 Olmert said he would urge Moscow not to sell sophisticated weapons to Israel's enemies.
 Iran is interested in buying anti-aircraft missiles that could cripple any military strike against its nuclear program.
 Israel is also afraid Moscow would sell Syria the same missile defense system.
 Iranian President Mahmoud Ahmadinejad has frequently called for Israel's destruction, and Israel suspects he means to carry out that objective by developing nuclear bombs with the help of a Russian-built nuclear power plant.
 Iran says its nuclear program is for peaceful purposes.
 Iran says it plans to buy from Russia advanced S-300 anti-aircraft missiles that could detect aircraft sent to destroy its nuclear facilities.
 Syria, which backs Hezbollah guerrillas who battled Israel in Lebanon in 2006, reportedly has asked to buy them, too.
 Russia has not confirmed the reports.
 But recently, Russia's foreign minister, Sergey Lavrov, said his government was prepared to sell Syria arms with a "defensive character."
 Israel claims Russian missiles sold to Syria made their way into the Hezbollah's hands in the 2006 war, though it has not accused Russia of directly arming the guerrilla group.
 After four decades of Cold War animosity, ties between Moscow and Israel improved significantly after the disintegration of the Soviet Union in 1991.
 Israel is also home to more than 1 million Soviet emigres.

 But Moscow's position on Iran and arms sales to Syria have seemingly strained ties, as did Israeli weapons sales to Georgia.

 In reality, while Russia attacked Georgia in August 2008, Russians had access to the communication secrets of the Israeli drones sold to Georgia before, suggesting pre-planned military cooperation between IL-RU.